-Popular Skills for Office Administrator
+What Are Popular Skills for Office Administrators?

-What is the Pay by Experience Level for Office Administrator
+What is the Pay by Experience Level for Office Administrators?

-An entry-level Office Administrator with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $14.51 based on 1,750 salaries.
-An early career Office Administrator with 1-4 years of experience earns an average total compensation of $15.22 based on 5,592 salaries.
-A mid-career Office Administrator with 5-9 years of experience earns an average total compensation of $16.53 based on 3,705 salaries.
-An experienced Office Administrator with 10-19 years of experience earns an average total compensation of $17.54 based on 3,757 salaries.
+An entry-level Office Administrator with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $14.79 based on 323 salaries.
+An early career Office Administrator with 1-4 years of experience earns an average total compensation of $15.52 based on 4,347 salaries.
+A mid-career Office Administrator with 5-9 years of experience earns an average total compensation of $16.93 based on 2,553 salaries.
+An experienced Office Administrator with 10-19 years of experience earns an average total compensation of $17.86 based on 2,942 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $19.

 Pay Difference by Location